ArpitaHaldar/Iris-Flowers-Data-Analysis/README.md

 4. Bar Plot: Create a bar plot showing the average sepal width for each species.
 5. Pie Chart: Assume that the dataset represents the entire population of Iris flowers.
 Create a pie chart showing the proportion of each species in the population.
 6. Box Plot: Create a box plot showing the distribution of sepal length for each species.
-7. Subplots: Combine the scatter plot and the histogram into one figure by using subplots.

 **Based on the report :**